From a Tragic Accident to an Inpatient Rehab Facility Close to Home: Andrew's Story

 Andrew spent 12 days at St. Vincent’s Hospital.
 His injuries were extensive: five broken ribs on his left side, a punctured left lung which resulted in bleeding in his chest cavity, lacerations to his spleen, liver and kidney, and a broken right femur in three places near his hip.

 Because of the severity of his injuries, Andrew’s physicians recommended that he go to an inpatient rehab facility.
 “I couldn’t function on my own,” he said.
 “I couldn’t put weight on my right leg, which was held together with a rod in my femur.
 That meant I couldn’t walk, couldn’t get out of bed by myself or cook for myself.
 I definitely needed help with just about everything.
-I decided to go to the Inpatient Rehabilitation Center at Firelands Regional Medical Center because I live in Sandusky and my mom, who lives in Michigan, could stay at my place while I was in rehab.”
+I decided to go to the Inpatient Rehabilitation Center at Firelands Regional Medical Center because I live in Sandusky and my mom, who lives in Michigan, could stay at my place while I was in inpatient rehab.”

 Andrew arrived at Firelands’ inpatient rehab facility on March 24 and remained there for 10 days.
 He underwent physical therapy and occupational therapy three hours a day, Monday through Saturday.
 By his own admission, the facility exceeded his expectations.